IDerevyansky/kinesio/front/kinesio-app/README.md

 ----------------------------------------------

-1.Make correctly link for messages.
++1.Make correctly link for messages.

-2.Make correctly initialization end accompanying output link for viber.
++2.Make correctly initialization end accompanying output link for viber.

-3.Make json file with data for input in components.
+ -3.(not need) Make json file with data for input in components.

+4. make menu component